 - Do I have to use extra-label information on my package?

 - Is handwriting an option when filling out a shipping label?

-- Do shipping labels have an expiration date?
+- Do ship labels have an expiration date?

-- What is the size requirement for shipping labels?
+- What is the size requirement for shipment labels?

 What is a Shipping Label What Does it Stand For?